sisrfeng/coc-wiki/Debug-coc.nvim.md

 ```
 in project root, which will use esbuild to compile source code to single javascript bundle.

-After each compile, restart coc.nvim service by `:CocRestart` to make use of new code.
+After each compile, restart coc.nvim service by `:CocRestart` to use new javascript code.

 Restart your vim is needed after you've made changes to vim code of coc.nvim.